huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 <Tip>

 Read the [Inference with 🤗 PEFT](../tutorials/using_peft_for_inference) tutorial to learn more about its integration with 🤗 Diffusers and how you can easily work with and juggle multiple adapters.
-Additionally, install 🤗 Diffusers and 🤗 PEFT from the source to run the example in this section.
+You'll need to install 🤗 Diffusers and PEFT from source to run the example in this section.

 </Tip>